nimiq/tutorial/src/content/tutorial/5-polygon-basics/4-erc20-usdc/content.md

 - Native POL transfer: about 21,000 gas.
 - ERC20 transfer: typically 50,000 to 65,000 gas.

-Polygon's low fees mean the difference is small, but it is important to keep in mind on higher-cost networks.
+Polygon’s low fees mean the difference is small, but it is important to keep in mind on higher-cost networks.

 ---